iotaledger/bee-rfcs/text/0013-trits-t5b1/0013-trits-t5b1.md

 # Detailed design

+This RFC assumes the reader has minimum knowledge on base conversions.

 For efficient conversions, we can make use of LookUp Tables (`LUTs`).

 Because the memory footprint (2 times ~`1.2kb`) of these `LUTs` can be too high for some very limited systems, we also present algorithms that do not use it.